How to Make Perfect HST Blocks

 Cutting & Seam Allowances for Perfect HST Points

-My recent HST quilts taught me some important lessons.
-My Fat Quarter Chevron quilt was made with all the same size HSTs.
+My recent HST batik quilts taught me some important lessons.
+My Batik Fat Quarter Chevron quilt was made with all the same size HSTs.
 They were very large blocks that look awesome.
-The Off-Set Star quilt combined two HST sizes which became more intricate to put together.
+The Batik Off-Set Star quilt combined two HST sizes which became more intricate to put together.
 What I learned is that consistent block sizes matter, therefore accurate seam allowances are important.
 No surprise that going back to the basics helps me to clarify where my problem lies.
 But I found it goes even a bit deeper than that.

 The best way to reduce how much you need to trim is to eliminate the variances that cause HSTs to be unequal in size.
 Here’s how I worked around this challenge.